dnicolson/Mac-Provisioning/README.md

 Mac Provisioning
 ================

-Tools and scripts to setup a new Mac.
+Tools and scripts to set up a new Mac.

 ## Usage